ejgallego/coq-serapi/README.md

-## Serialization for Coq internal structures
+## Serialization for Coq internal structures and Protocol Playground

 This repository contains the beginning of the ppx serialization for Coq's internal structures.